 Ada Trillo Biography

 Ada Trillo is a documentary photographer based in Philadelphia, PA, and Juarez, Mexico.
 Trillo holds degrees from the Istituto Marangoni in Milan and Drexel University in Philadelphia.
 Trillo’s work is concerned with human rights issues facing Latin American culture.
-Trillo has documented forced prostitution in Juarez and the recent migrant caravan attempting to reach the U.S. Trillo has exhibited internationally at The Photo Meetings in Luxembourg, The Passion for Freedom Art Festival in London, Festival Internazionale di Fotografia in Cortona Italy and at the Anya and Andrew Shiva Gallery at the John Jay College in New, York.
-She is a recipient of a Leeway Foundation’s Art and Change Grant; her work has been featured by Smithsonian Magazine;she was awarded the CFEVA Fellowship by The Center For Emerging Visual Artists; and in 2019 was named the Visual Artist-in-Residence for Fleisher Art Memorial in Philadelphia.
+Trillo has documented forced prostitution in Juarez and the recent migrant caravan attempting to reach the U.S..
+Trillo has exhibited internationally at Saint Joseph’s University in Philadelphia, The Photo Meetings in Luxembourg, The Passion for Freedom Art Festival in London, Festival Internazionale di Fotografia in Cortona Italy and at the Anya and Andrew Shiva Gallery at the John Jay College in New, York.
+In 2017, Trillo received a Leeway Foundation’s Art and Change Grant.
+Her work has been featured in The British Journal of Photography, The Guardian and Smithsonian Magazine.
+Trillo was recently awarded a CFEVA Fellowship by The Center For Emerging Visual Artists and was named the Visual Artist-in-Residence for Fleisher Art Memorial in Philadelphia.
 Her work is included in the permanent collection of the Philadelphia Museum of Art.